![]() |

 The volatility calculator automatically produces a sheet containing advanced GARCH diagnostic information.
 This include an analysis of the extent to which price samples diverge from a log-normal distribution (as measured by skewness and excess kurtosis of returns), the strength of volatility clustering (measured by autocorrelation in squared returns), the confidence intervals of all GARCH parameters (as measured by their standard errors and associated t-stats), and the confidence interval bounds for the one step ahead volatility forecast (as measured by the standard deviation of the variance).
 The diagnostics sheet

-data based on these analyses, and this can greatly help the user make an
+based on these analyses, and this can greatly help the user make an informed

-Additional information on the historic volatility calculator and approach taken to volatility modeling:
+Additional information on the historic volatility calculator and approach taken to volatility modelling:

 The Historic Volatility Calculator is included free of charge with the full version of the Finance Add-in.
 It is not available with the trial version.